learnwithgurpreet/b.learnwithgurpreet.me/src/posts/world-wide-waste.md

 [Learn with Gurpreet](https://www.learnwithgurpreet.com) is developed using custom CSS and [11ty](https://www.11ty.dev/) framework which only helps to pre-render all the pages and I am using Vercel to deploy my application.
 There is no need to have 100KB of JavaScript to support page transitions user states and whatnot.

 There is no harm in using libraries like ReactJS, but make sure you really need it.
-You can't build the solution without it.
+You can build the solution without it.

 Wikipedia estimated that they save 4.3 terabytes a day of data bandwidth for their visitors.
 With that, they saved having to plant almost 700 trees to deal with the yearly pollution that would have been caused.